zannloo/tp/docs/UserGuide.md

 When you are at the root directory `~/` and would like to remove the student with the StudentId, `0123Y`, in `~/grp-001`,
-- You could use the command `rm ~/grp-001/0123Y` to save yourself the hassle for having to change directory!
+- You could use the command `rm ~/grp-001/0123Y` to save yourself the hassle from having to change directory!

 </box>